OmarSherif96/yaml-generator/README.md

 npm install<br/>
 node dockerTemplateGenerator.js

+# Expected Output<br/>
-# Output a yaml file with static values
+a yaml file with static values that can be changed from the dockerTemplateGenerator.js file